Back to home

 Key Points

-State Secretary for Energy Transition, Transport and Mobility David Forné confirmed the details on Thursday.
-Crews will repave the road and install new signage, mostly at night after Easter week to limit traffic impacts.
-The layout will include two continuous lanes plus a central lane for smoother turns onto Carrer Maria Pla and toward the parking area for the future Fener shopping centre.
+State Secretary for Energy Transition, Transport and Mobility David Forné confirmed the timeline during a midday briefing, noting that repaving and new signage will take around 15 days.
+Most work will occur at night after Easter to limit traffic disruptions.
+The redesign includes two continuous lanes in each direction, plus a central lane for turns toward Carrer Na Maria Pla and the parking area for the upcoming Eo! shopping centre.
+Technical assessments predict a 20% drop in congestion at this major central valley choke point.

 Share the article via